Florents-Tselai/PyCarGr/README.md

 |---|---|---|
 |format   |string   |Output format csv or json.
 Default is json  |

-The `search params` are the same that one sees when does on the official:
+The `search params` are the same that one sees when does a search on the official:
 For example:
 `GET /api/search?fs=1&condition=Μεταχειρισμένο&offer_type=sale&price-from=>60000&mileage-to=<5000&rg=3`
 will return the following json which is backed by [these](https://www.car.gr/classifieds/cars/?fs=1&condition=%CE%9C%CE%B5%CF%84%CE%B1%CF%87%CE%B5%CE%B9%CF%81%CE%B9%CF%83%CE%BC%CE%AD%CE%BD%CE%BF&offer_type=sale&price-from=%3E60000&mileage-to=%3C5000&rg=3) search results.